huilingh/OST4GIS-week10/assignment/README.md

 your application attempt to resolve or grapple with?
 How does your application speak to this problem/question?

+When doing the Cobbs Creek Community Plan in my planning workshop, I realize that as a neighborhood with comparatively lower income and higher poverty rate, Cobbs Creek residents do not have good access to healthy food options.
+The obesity and diabete rates in Cobbs Creek are higher than city average, which lead to my idea for this application - it is harder for poor people to access and afford a healthy lifestyle, so what about building a website that tells users where they can find affordable healthy food?

+The purposes of this application are:
+a.
+Provide healthy food options for users - locations, types, size, price, etc. (depends on what kind of data I can get)
+b.
+Provide information for planning - which areas lack of healthy food options (groceries, healthy corner stores, etc.), where the city should promote or invest in more healthy food.

 ## The data

 Geospatial applications are all about working with data.
 What datasets